uyar/pygenstub/README.rst

 Getting started
 ---------------

-pygenstub runs on Python 3.6+.
+pygenstub runs on Python 3.6 and later versions.
 You can install the latest version from `PyPI`_::

   pip install pygenstub